 Microfiber towels, wash mitts, sponges –you name it, they get dirty.
-While most people just hose these off or let them dry and re-use them, they need to me washed!
-If you have these items laying around in a bucket somewhere just waiting to be washed, this post is for you.
+Even though you might hose these off or let them dry and re-use them, they need to be washed!
+If you have a few laying around in a bucket somewhere, keep reading.

-I’m guilty of picking up a new wash mitt or pack of microfiber towels instead of washing them, but at some point you will literally keep throwing your money away unless you get them clean.
+I’m guilty of picking up a new wash mitt or pack of microfiber towels instead of washing my old ones, but it’s worth keeping them clean, especially for more expensive towels.